jason-math/Advanced-Algorithms/README.md

 Evacuation is a program that employs the Edmonds-Karp algorithm to find the MaxFlow given the edges of a network.
 In this program, I not only learned how to code the Edmonds-Karp algorithm, but in the process learned how to implement a breadth-first-search.

 ### Airline Crews
-AirlineCrews is a program that employs a Maximum Bipartite Matching algorithms to find the maximum number of airline crews that can be assigned to unique aircrafts when given a boolean array.
+AirlineCrews is a program that employs a Maximum Bipartite Matching algorithm to find the maximum number of airline crews that can be assigned to unique aircrafts when given a boolean array.
 In this program, I learned to convert a bipartite matching problem into a MaxFlow problem and then apply the Edmonds-Karp algorithm.

 <!-- Week Two -->
 ## Week Two - Linear Programming